gabors-data-analysis/da-coding-rstats/lecture22-lasso/README.md

 How should we specify the regression models?
 In particular, when we have many candidate predictor variables, how should we select from them, and how should we decide on their functional forms?

-## This seminar
+## This lecture

-This seminar discusses how to build regression models for prediction and how to evaluate the predictions they produce.
+This lecture discusses how to build regression models for prediction and how to evaluate the predictions they produce.
 We discuss how to select variables out of a large pool of candidate x variables, and how to decide on their functional forms.
 We introduce LASSO via `glmnet`, an algorithm that can help with variable selection.
 With respect to evaluating predictions, we discuss why we need a holdout sample for evaluation that is separate from all of the rest of the data we use for model building and selection.

 Case study: